 Tick one of the other boxes only if neither of the first two situations applied.

 For the purposes of the Canada child tax benefit (CCTB), the GST/HST credit, or working income tax benefit (WITB) only, if your marital status changes during the year and you are entitled to any CCTB payments, GST/HST credit payments, or WITB advance payments, you must tell us by the end of the month following the month in which your status changes.
-However, if you are separated, do not notify us until you have been separated for more than 90 consecutive days.
+However, for these credits only, if you are separated, do not notify us until you have been separated for more than 90 consecutive days.
 Let us know by going to My Account, by calling 1-800-387-1193, or by sending us a completed Form RC65, Marital Status Change.

 This applies to a person who is not your spouse, with whom you are living in a conjugal relationship, and to whom at least one of the following situations applies.
 He or she: